Skip to main content

 Understanding Valuation Preferences

-• Targeting Moonshots: For many VCs, the strategy is to invest in Companies that have a real shot at becoming multi-billion dollar companies, and finding a way to get 10%+ ownership at the entry point.
+• Optimising for Moonshots: For many VCs, the strategy is to invest in Companies that have a real shot at becoming multi-billion dollar companies, and finding a way to get 10%+ ownership at the entry point.
 Such funds tend to be less price sensitive and are often driven primarily by whether or not they believe the Company can return the fund.

 Most VCs tend to fall somewhere on the spectrum between the above two extremes.